Skip to main content

 Upon completion of this course, participants will be able to:

-• Interpreting the Fundamental Principles of the International Orbit-Spectrum Regulatory Framework
+• Interpret the fundamental principles of the International Orbit-Spectrum Regulatory Framework

 • Apply a working knowledge of international regulations relating to the use and management of the radio frequency spectrum and associated orbits